KernelTuner/kernel_tuner/roadmap.md

 implemented in earlier versions.

  * Tuning kernels in parallel on a set of nodes in a GPU clusters
- * Tuning kernels using machine learning or search strategies
+ * Multiple machine learning or search strategies to choose from
  * Store tuning results in a database and provide an API for analysis

 ### Low priority